fetchai/agents-aea/docs/install.md

 # Installation and setup

-If you want to create Autonomous Economic Agents (AEAs) that can act independently of constant user input and autonomously execute actions to achieve their objective, you can use the AEA framework.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/mwkAUh-_uxA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This example will take you through a simple AEA to familiarise you with the basics of the framework.
+## AEA Framework

-## System Requirements
+### System Requirements

+!!!
+Info "System requirements"
     The AEA framework can be used on `Windows`, `Ubuntu/Debian` and `MacOS`.

+    You need <a href="https://www.python.org/downloads/" target="_blank">Python 3.8</a> or higher on your system.

+Depending on what you want to do, you might need extra tools on your system:

+- The project uses Google Protocol Buffers compiler for message serialization.
+The compiler's version must match the protobuf library installed with the project (see pyproject.toml).
+- The fetchai/p2p_libp2p package is partially developed in Go.
+To make changes, install Golang.
+- To update fingerprint hashes of packages, you will need the IPFS daemon.

-You need <a href="https://www.python.org/downloads/" target="_blank">Python 3.6</a> or higher as well as <a href="https://go.dev/dl/" target="_blank">Go 1.14.2</a> or higher installed.
+You need <a href="https://www.python.org/downloads/" target="_blank">Python 3.7</a> or higher as well as <a href="https://go.dev/dl/" target="_blank">Go 1.14.2</a> or higher installed.

 GCC installation is required: